 With Website Profiler, you can quickly get a complete picture of a website’s online presence.
 You can see insights into the domain’s organic and paid search traffic and learn more about its top-performing keywords.
 It’s a perfect tool for competitor analysis or your link building efforts.

-How many times has it happened that you need to quickly get detailed information about a large number of websites or links?
-If the answer is often, then you are at the right place.
+How often do you need to quickly get detailed information about specific websites or URLs?
+If the answer is often, then you have come to the right place.

-- Domain – in this case, you want to insert domain or subdomain (for example: www.ceneo.pl) to get all information about the particular domain or subdomain.
+- Domain – in this case, enter a domain or subdomain, for example, www.amazon.com, to get all information about the specific domain or subdomain.

-- Domain + subdomain – if you add a link to your domain (for example: ceneo.pl), then you will collect information about the whole website and all its subdomains.
+- Domain + subdomain – enter a domain, and you will get data about the whole website and all its subdomains.
 For example, for domain amazon.com, the results will include data for music.amazon.com too.

-After you add a name of website or URL, you will see detailed information with the Traffic change graph, which represents the evolution of the estimated monthly traffic.
+After you add a site or URL, you will see detailed information with the Traffic Change graph, which shows the history of the estimated monthly traffic.

-Below this graph on the left is the SERP features traffic change graph.
-This graph represents the estimated monthly traffic from different SERP features.
+Below this graph, on the left side, is the SERP features traffic change graph.
+This graph shows the estimated monthly traffic from different SERP features.

-Thanks to this information, you can find out what is the estimated search visibility of different SERP features linking to the website.
+Thanks to this data, you will be able to find out what is the estimated search visibility of the various SERP features that link to the website.